 How Much Do SEO Services Cost in 2025?
 A Realistic Breakdown

-SEO pricing ranges from $500/month to $10K+ depending on who you hire and what you actually need.
-Here is an honest breakdown of what you get at each tier and where to start with a limited budget.
+SEO pricing ranges from $500 to $10K+ a month depending on who you hire.
+Here is an honest breakdown of each tier and where to start on a budget.

 TL;DR